baswerc/routes/README.md

 provide full control over how methods are matched to HTTP requests.
 By default if your class has at least one of these annotations then only methods with the `Route` annotations can be matched to HTTP requests (public, unannotated methods will not be candidates).
 This can be override for the entire class with <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/Routes.html#routeUnannotatedPublicMethods()">Routes.routeUnannotatedPublicMethods</a> or globally with <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/RoutesConfiguration.html#routeUnannotatedPublicMethods">RoutesConfiguration.routeUnannotatedPublicMethods</a>.

-The following examples show how both these methods work.

 ### Example One: By Convention
 ```Java